Posted by: Craig Woolheater on August 27th, 2014

 So it’s eminently readable.
 The science needs some work.

-This won’t bother anyone just looking for a fun read, because Kronos Rising delivers on the fun: it has plenty of plot twists, roller-coaster suspense, colorful characters, and action.
+None of the nitpicks will bother anyone looking for a fun read, because Kronos Rising delivers on the fun: it has plenty of plot twists, roller-coaster suspense, colorful characters, and action.
 On that score, I got my money’s worth.